Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Task initiative}

 Our design explores two types of task initiative: autonomous and manual.
 For the autonomous mode, users specify an event to trigger the task (\cref{fig:task_list_ui}B): short intervals, user inactivity, all users offline, document saved, or after several collaborative edits.
-We informed these options via a survey with academic writers in our network (N=16).
-In manual mode, tasks run when a user clicks the green ``play'' button in the list (\cref{fig:task_list_ui}C) or a saved shortcut (see \cref{sec:concept_task_shortcuts} below). \cref{sec:system} provides technical details.
+We informed these options via a survey with academic writers (N=16, see \cref{sec:appendix_trigger_survey}).
+In manual mode, tasks run when a user clicks the green ``play'' button in the list (\cref{fig:task_list_ui}C) or a saved shortcut (see \cref{sec:concept_task_shortcuts}).